 And attempt data recovery to an external hard drive using Fedora before proceeding:

-Part 1: Determining whether your System Supports UEFI and SecureBoot
+Part 1: Determining whether your System Supports UEFI and Secure Boot

 Part 2: Preparing Up to Date Installation Media

-Part 3: Booting from a Bootable USB/DVD
+Part 3: Booting from a Bootable USB

 Part 4: Early Installation

-You will get a black screen that says “Windows is Starting Files” then one that says “Windows is Loading Files.”
-These should disappear pretty quickly.
-Next one that says Starting Windows.
+You will get a black screen that says "Windows is Loading Files."

 Select Install Now.